 The prototype gives you a good idea of how your customers will interact with your products and brand while also giving you a good idea of the quality you will be offering on the market in comparison to your competitors.

-Nothing is worse than investing a lot of time and money in a project and then to realize at the end that you don’t receive what you hoped for.
+Nothing is worse than investing a lot of time and money in a project and then realizing at the end that you don’t receive what you hoped for.

 Unless you send the product to your supplier for exact measurements, determining the exact dimensions for your box can be a bit tricky, especially for uniquely shaped products.

 Getting an unprinted sample would be an excellent option to verify the structural design and make sure the packaging is tailored to fit your product perfectly.